 Business Crime team secures acquittal in the SFO investigation into EURIBOR

-Ian Ryan, Kyle Phillips and Melanie Zwennes secured the acquittal of Achim Kraemer, a former Deutsche Bank trader who was charged by the Serious Fraud Office with conspiracy to manipulate EURIBOR between January 2005 and December 2009.
+Ian Ryan and Melanie Zwennes secured the acquittal of Achim Kraemer, a former Deutsche Bank trader who was charged by the Serious Fraud Office with conspiracy to manipulate EURIBOR between January 2005 and December 2009.

 Mr Kraemer was charged in 2015 and his trial was delayed several times before it eventually began in April 2018 at Southwark Crown Court.
 Before the trial began Christian Bittar, an ex-Deutsche Bank trader, pleaded guilty to conspiracy to defraud.